November 12, 2024

 EU is Afraid of USD Stablecoins Taking Over the EU Market

 The European Union (EU) is grappling with a potential financial upheaval posed by the increasing dominance of USD stablecoins so Politico reports.
-As these digital assets gain traction, EU policymakers are growing concerned about their impact on the euro and the broader European financial system.
+As these gain traction, EU policymakers are growing concerned about their impact on the euro and the broader European financial system.

 But let us first check how the whole stablecoin market looks like.